How to Read Gene Set Enrichment Analysis

 We use 201 pathways from KEGG every bit the collection of gene sets for all assay.
 Nosotros tested 5 factor set level statistics and one global test, Hotelling T 2 test, which were reviewed favorably by Ackermann and Strimmer [13].
 A Hotelling T 2 statistic for a gene set is calculated as follows:

-where forumla and forumla are vectors having k (total number of genes in the gene ready) elements, representing the mean expression levels of the genes in the factor set among two phenotypes, with nx and northy samples, respectively, and S −i is the inverse of the pooled covariance matrix.
+where and are vectors having k (total number of genes in the gene ready) elements, representing the mean expression levels of the genes in the factor set among two phenotypes, with nx and northy samples, respectively, and S −i is the inverse of the pooled covariance matrix.
 The problem of Hotelling T ii test in practice is that when chiliad >nx +ny , which is common, the singularity of S makes finding the changed difficult.
 Kong et al. [50] solved the issue by using PCA (principal component analysis) to reduce the dimensionality, and we use the same approach to compute the Hotelling T 2 statistic.

 For all v gene set-level statistics (Table ane), nosotros applied the method from Hung el al. to weight the factor level statistics by a topological influence factor (TIF).
 Hotelling's T 2 statistic cannot be separated to gene-level and gene set-level, so TIF weighting cannot be performed.
 The significance levels (P-values) are calculated using simulated backgrounds and corrected for multiple testing using the FDR procedure [51].